Buildings Awards Scheme – About the Awards

 Nominations are invited from Society members and the general public.
 The Salisbury Journal has always been helpful in running a piece a few months before the judging date, asking the community for suggestions.
 In 2002 one of the Award winners, Dinghams Cookshop in Salisbury, was the result of such a nomination.

 The Rules Although the scheme itself has few rules, the Society does have one or two formally adopted policies, especially with regard to the Conservation Awards.
 These cover the use of traditional thatching materials, the retention of timber windows (non-timber replacement frames are disliked), extensions to cottages, and the safeguarding of traditional farm buildings.
 This policy states that residential conversion of large barns, particularly listed ones, is generally objectionable, but accepts that some other types of farm buildings can be the subject of successful conversions.

 The Conservation Scheme generally generates a significantly higher number of awards than the New Buildings Scheme, which probably gives a fair reflection of the paucity of interesting new design in the area (something the Society very much regrets).
 The Society makes no attempt to put any sort of cap on the number of successful schemes in any year, with the aim, as far as possible, to maintain from year to year the standard which needs to be reached for an Award or Commendation to be given.

 The Awards Scheme is now a well established part of the Society’s work.
 It is much appreciated by those whose designs and projects gain recognition, and by the community in encouraging the enhancement of the built environment within the District.

-NOMINATIONS FOR THE 2017 NEW BUILDINGS AWARD are now open, and should be forwarded to: Richard Deane, Secretary, Development Committee email@example.com – 07974140888
+NOMINATIONS FOR THE 2018 CONSERVATION AWARDS are now open, and should be forwarded to: Richard Deane, Secretary, Development Committee email@example.com – 07974140888